 - Second, if you’re unsure you are perceiving the situation clearly, speak with your colleagues, mentor or mastermind group to double-check your feelings about the situation and get an outside perspective.

 - Third, give yourself permission to require boundaries in your business and be willing to enforce those boundaries as necessary.

 - Fourth, ask your client to change their behavior, but don’t expect it to happen.
 They’ve gotten along for many years with this type of behavior and they’re unlikely to change just because you ask them to.
-If the relationship is worth saving, it’s worth asking for change.
+If the relationship is worth saving, it’s worth having this crucial conversation and asking for change.

 18 ways to deal with Crazymaker Clients

 There’s an old saying, “Rewarded behavior is repeated behavior.”
 Remember that the reward that crazymakers are seeking is a sense of control and power, typically by creating a negative atmosphere and/or making you doubt yourself.
 This can also manifest as needing a lot of attention, again to control the relationship and get their needs met.

-- Constantly push back to the agreed-upon boundaries.
-Don’t let them keep bending the rules.
-Learn to say no. Don’t say yes, just to avoid conflict.
+- Constantly push back to those agreed-upon boundaries.
+Don’t let them keep bending the rules (sadly, about 50% will try to bend the rules).
+Learn to say no. Don’t say yes, just to avoid conflict or because it makes you feel uncomfortable.
 Here are several ways to learn how to say no.

 - Tell them when something is outside the scope of the original project or agreement, and that it will cost them extra (or that you can’t do it).